SystemsApproach/tcpcc/tcp_ip.rst

 link bandwidths measured in the tens of kilobits-per-second.
 It should not be surprising that significant attention has gone into adapting TCP for ever-increasing network speeds.
-In principle, the resulting changes are independent of the congestion control mechanisms in later chapters, but they were deployed in concert with those changes, which unfortunately, conflates the two issues.
+In principle, the resulting changes are independent of the congestion control mechanisms presented in later chapters, but they were deployed in concert with those changes, which unfortunately, conflates the two issues.
 To further blur the line between accommodating high-speed networks and addressing congestion, there are extensions to the TCP header that play a dual role in addressing both.

 This section focuses on the challenges of high-speed networks, but we postpone the details about the TCP extensions used to address those